Arcadia Fund: Discretionary

-The Arcadia Fund in 2015 provided $25 million to Yale University to renovate the Yale Hall of Graduates Studies enabling the university to co-locate the dispersed humanities departments to under one roof. offering a setting for cross-disciplinary collaboration and advance research.
-Baldwin and Rausing have asked in tribute to the service of David Swensen (who built Yale's endowment from $1.3 billion to $23.9 billion) that the building should be named after him.
+The Arcadia Fund in 2015 provided $25 million to Yale University to renovate the Hall of Graduate Studies, enabling the university to co-locate the dispersed humanities departments under one roof to facilitate cross-disciplinary collaboration.
+Baldwin and Rausing have asked that the building should be named after in tribute to the service of David Swensen (who built Yale's endowment from $1.3 billion to $23.9 billion) in tribute to his service.

 Arcadia gave £5 million to the Illuminated River Foundation in 2017 for a commissioned art installation of light to 15 of Central London's bridges along the River Thames.
-When the project is completed it would be the longest art commission in the world at 2.5 miles long.
+When the project is completed, it would be the longest piece of commissioned art in the world at 2.5 miles long.